jordanallred/rock-paper-scissors/README.md

-# Rock Paper Scissors AI
+# Rock Paper Scissors

-A Flask-based web application that lets users play Rock Paper Scissors against an AI that learns and adapts to their playing patterns in real-time.
+A Flask-based web application that lets users play Rock Paper Scissors against an AI that learns from raw data and adapts to playing patterns in real-time, following principles from "The Bitter Lesson" in machine learning.

 ![Rock Paper Scissors AI Game](game.png)

 ## Features

-- **Adaptive AI**: The AI creates a unique model for each user, learning their patterns as they play
+- **Pure Pattern-Learning AI**: The AI creates a model for each player, learning solely from observed patterns without human-engineered heuristics
-- **Multi-Strategy Prediction**: Uses N-gram sequence analysis and psychological pattern recognition
+- **N-gram Pattern Recognition**: Uses variable-length N-gram pattern recognition (up to 7 moves) with automatic weighting
-- **Real-Time Learning**: AI adapts after each round, getting better at predicting your next move
+- **Real-Time Adaptation**: AI continuously refines its predictions as more data becomes available
-- **Interactive Visualizations**:
+- **Visualization Suite**:
-    - Move frequency chart showing your pattern tendencies
+    - Move frequency chart showing distribution of choices
-    - Transition heatmap revealing your sequential patterns
+    - Pattern transition heatmap revealing sequential patterns
-    - Pattern strength analysis showing which patterns the AI has detected
+    - Pattern strength analysis showing detected regularities
-- **Strategy Transparency**: See which prediction strategy the AI is using against you
+    - **NEW: Decision Tree Visualization** showing possible move sequences and probabilities
+- **Minimal Human Input**: AI prioritizes learning from data rather than hard-coded strategies
+- **Confidence-Based Decisions**: Uses randomness only when pattern confidence is below threshold
-- **Session-Based**: Each user gets their own independent model that evolves separately
+- **Session-Based**: Each player gets an independent model that evolves uniquely

 ## Installation